 Mattancherry Palace was the residence of the Cochin royal family for 200 years.
 The Portuguese built the palace in 1555.
-From Ernakulam South railway station, it is 10 km.
-The palace has been a museum since 1985.
+The palace has turned into a museum since 1985.
+It is 10 km from Ernakulam South railway station.

 History of Mattancherry Palace